yasaspeiris/Atrad_Bot/README.md

 # Atrad_Bot
- Trading Bot for Atrad Stock Trading Platform
+A set of super simple helper functions to interact with Atrad Stock Trading Platform.
+Create your own config file based on the provided example-config.txt.

+Note : Use at your own risk.